swiftlang/swift/docs/LibraryEvolution.rst

 - An ABI-public function may not, in any way, change API-level property wrappers (``@API``) or compositions where the outermost wrapper is API-level (``@API @MyWrapper``).
-- An ABI-public function may neither add nor remove arguments in the property-wrapper custom attribute of an API-level wrapper (``@API(argument: 5)``) or in the custom attributes of compositions where the outermost wrapper is API-level  (``@API @MyWrapper(argument: 5)``).
+- An ABI-public function may neither add nor remove arguments from the property-wrapper custom attribute of an API-level wrapper (``@API(argument: 5)``) or in the custom attributes of compositions where the outermost wrapper is API-level  (``@API @MyWrapper(argument: 5)``).